-Preface by Clive Hamilton and Mareike Ohlberg The comforting belief that democratic freedoms have history on their side and will eventually prevail everywhere has always been tinged with wishful thinking.
-World events of the past two or three decades have… Continue Reading →
+Preface by Clive Hamilton and Mareike Ohlberg.
+Originally Published 13 January, 2021.
+The comforting belief that democratic freedoms have history on their side and will eventually prevail everywhere has always been tinged with wishful thinking.
+World events of the past… Continue Reading →

 Highly controversial, Silent Invasion: China’s Influence in Australia has a troubled history.
 Leading Australian publisher Allen & Unwin ditched the book in November, 2017, citing fear of legal action from the Chinese government or its proxies.
 The book was originally subtitled: How China Is Turning Australia into a Puppet State.